 The State redesigned and continually updates its MCD web page to include more information, links, and references in a user-friendly format.
 We received our newly published Maryland Motor Carrier Handbook in September of 2018.
-Since receiving the new handbook, we have distributed over 7,000 copies to date throughout the state.
+Since receiving the new handbook, we have distributed nearly 8,400 copies through CY 2019.
+Since then, demand has decreased conciderably - 700 copies in CY2020 and 800 copies in CY2021.
 Our Maryland Truckers Map was updated with new truck routes and has been printed and available for distribution since April of 2018.
-Nearly 15,000 copies of the map have been distributed to date throughout Maryland.
+Nearly 18,000 copies of the map were distributed through CY2019, with an additional 900 copies in CY2020 and 1800 so far in CY2021..
 Up-to-date versions of the handbook and map provide contemporary regulatory information to the CMV industry, provide availability of truck parking, provide additional truck routes in Maryland and include the safe Maryland National network of roads suitable for 53' trailers.